 It can all get out of control very quickly.
 Trust me I know - I have been there, I have walked the dark path of shame the next morning with a slight garlic hangover and huge bloated belly.

 So, what to do??
 Obviously you know I'm going to tell that you can make it yourself.
 And homemade curry is one of the most satisfying things to eat, once you've gone to the effort of making it!
 My usual chicken tikka curry, although fantastic, does take a while to make and does including the making of your own tikka paste.
-All very nice, but not great when its late and you need a curry - right now.
+Likewise for my super authentic Thai green curry with Thai green curry paste, Thai red curry with Thai red curry paste and Massaman curry with Massaman curry paste.
+All very nice, and great if you have the whole day to cook and you're after a romantic dinner recipe for a cosy night in.
+But not great when its late and you need a curry - right now.

 Easy chicken curry ingredients

 So here they are - the basic ingredients needed to make a great, simple, healthy and super quick chicken curry